 During the year ended June 30, 2015, the Foundation expended \$235,490 towards the construction of new wetlands at the Farm in anticipation of generating future wetland credits.
-The Foundation has capitalized these expenditures and recorded the amount as an other asset within the consolidated statement of financial position as of June 30, 2015.
-During the year ended June 30, 2016, there were no expenditures towards the construction of new wetlands.
+The Foundation has capitalized these expenditures within the consolidated statement of financial position as an other asset as that phase of the wetland construction is complete.
+During the year ended June 30, 2017, the Foundation capitalized expenditures of \$561,631 towards the creation of additional wetland credits and recorded the amount as construction in-process within the consolidated statement of financial position.